hyperledger/aries-rfcs/features/0116-evidence-exchange/digital_notary_usecase.md

 # Decentralized Digital Notary

 ## Preface
-The intent of this document is to describe the concepts of a *Digital Notary* with respect to the bootstrapping of the decentralized identity ecosystem and to demonstrate using *example user stories*<sup id="footnote1">[1](#commentary)</sup> the applicability of the [Evidence Exchange Protocol](./README.md).
+The intent of this document is to describe the concepts of a *Digital Notary* with respect to the bootstrapping of the decentralized identity ecosystem and to demonstrate using *example user stories*<sup>[1](#commentary)</sup> the applicability of the [Evidence Exchange Protocol](./README.md).

 ## Overview

 ### Problem Statement
-How do we bootstrap the digital credential ecosystem when many of the issuing institutions responsible for foundational credentials (i.e.: brith certificate, drivers license, etc) *tend to be laggards*<sup id="footnote2">[2](#commentary)</sup> when it comes to the adoption of emerging technology?
+How do we bootstrap the digital credential ecosystem when many of the issuing institutions responsible for foundational credentials (i.e.: brith certificate, drivers license, etc) *tend to be laggards*<sup>[2](#commentary)</sup> when it comes to the adoption of emerging technology?
 What if we did not need to rely on these issuing institutions and instead leveraged the attestations of [trusted third parties](https://en.m.wikipedia.org/wiki/Trusted_third_party)?

 ### Vernacular